 Hotels in Bari Italy

 Deciding where to stay in Bari is an easy choice!
-The Old Town is the most convenient area to explore the city’s historic center and not far from the train station.
+The Old Town of Bari is the most convenient area to explore the city’s historic center and not far from the train station.
 The list below has a few of the best hotels in Bari.

 iH Hotels Bari Oriente – This accommodation in Bari is located in the Murat area of the Old Town, just a 10-minute walk from Bari’s train station.
 The hotel and its guest rooms have been restored and breakfast is included with the rate.